Red Dog (beer)

-Red Dog is a beer produced by the Miller Brewing Company and is part of their Plank Road Brewery Family.
+Red Dog was a beer produced by the Miller Brewing Company and was part of their Plank Road Brewery Family.
 The beer contains 4.8% alcohol by volume.
 It was introduced in 1994 and ended production at the start of 2021.

 History

 Red Dog was introduced in 1994 and was brewed with two barley malts and five varieties of American hops.
 "Plank Road Brewery" was the name of Frederick Miller's first brewhouse in the 19th century.
 The Plank Road name was resurrected in the 1990s to sell Icehouse and Red Dog as a more premium beer under a different name, so as not to directly associate them with Miller Brewing.
 Using the tag line "Be Your Own Dog," Tommy Lee Jones was hired to voice Red Dog TV commercials in the ad campaign from the creative team of Michael McLaughlin and Stephen Creet at BBDO, Toronto.
 Although popular during the mid-to-late 1990s, Red Dog faded into near-obscurity after the turn of the 21st century.
 It was found in stores at a price segment between Miller High Life and Milwaukee's Best.
 At the end of February 2021, Molson Coors ended production of Red Dog beer.